What is baby massage?

 Our group class locations are changing all the time - tell us if you want to see a new course in your area!
-We currently run baby massage classes in Dulwich and we also offer private and group classes at your home - we can cover all areas of South London including Peckham, Nunhead, Dulwich, Brockley, Bromley, Beckenham, Sydenham, South Norwood, West Norwood, Forest Hill, Honor Oak.
+We currently run baby massage classes in Dulwich and we also offer private and group classes at your home - we can cover most areas of South London including Peckham, Nunhead, Dulwich, Brockley, Bromley, Beckenham, Sydenham, South Norwood, West Norwood, Forest Hill, Honor Oak.
 I also now work in areas of Kent, East Sussex, Mid Sussex and West Sussex.
 Click here to see our courses and book.

 Can I have a private class at home?

 We offer a range of group classes at various locations, as well as group and private classes at SoLo headquarters or in your own home.
 Visit our Classes page for more info or contact us with your requirements.
 Private classes work well if your baby is very young, has special needs, or if you want to do the course with your partner at weekends.

 We also offer a Duo course - two parents and two babies can split the cost of a completely private class (£100) and have a bespoke course for two people, in two sessions.
 This is ideal for two friends who don't have a larger group of mums to set up a whole course, and who don't live close to one of our public group venues.
 We cover the same content in this course as we would on the Private class and Public class, but we cover more in each session and you get more dedicated, personal time with your teacher.